Welcome Pack

 Parents are defined by the Education Act 2010 – 2012, as the child’s main carers and are responsible for providing sufficient information about their child’s health care needs and treatment.

-• Ensure parents tell their key person when the child last their medication and the next time had the medication is required to ensure the child does not receive a double dose.
+• Ensure parents tell their keyworker when the child last took their medication, and the next time had the medication is required to ensure the child does not receive a double dose,

-• Administering medication is a voluntary activity, but all staff are first aid trained.
+• Administering medication is a voluntary activity, but all staff are paediatric first aid trained,

 • Ensure no child will be taken to hospital in a member of staff’s car-due to motor insurance cover.